-5.2.7 Disposing of PII
+5.2.8 Disposing of PII

-Records containing PII should not be kept longer than required by program standards and local statutes.
+Records containing PII should not be kept longer than required.
 Once these time frames are met, these records should be destroyed.
-An appropriate disposure of Sensitive PII is accomplished by permanently erasing electronic records and/or shredding hard copy records.14 PRDOH requires CDBG-DR personnel, contractors, and subrecipients to properly dispose Sensitive PII in accordance with the recordkeeping timelines, so that it cannot be read or reconstructed.
+An appropriate disposure of Sensitive PII is accomplished by permanently erasing electronic records and/or shredding hard copy records.23 PRDOH requires CDBG-DR personnel, contractors, and subrecipients to properly dispose Sensitive PII in accordance with recordkeeping timelines, so that it cannot be read or reconstructed.
 Acceptable methods of disposal include paper shredding, burning or pulverizing, and physical destruction of media or permanent removal of PII data from storage devices.
 Disposal of computers and/or portable storage devices must include the use of software that securely erases data and hard drives in a way that files are no longer recoverable.

-5.2.8 Contractors and Subrecipients
+5.2.9 Contractors and Subrecipients

 PRDOH expects CDBG-DR Program partners, subrecipients, consultants, contractors, and their personnel to abide by this Policy.
-When a contractor or subrecipient uses or operates PII systems or creates, collects, uses, stores, maintains, disseminates, discloses or disposes PII within the scope of CDBG-DR funds, PRDOH shall ensure that the contractors or subrecipients adopt and properly administer this Policy.
+When a contractor or subrecipient uses or operates PII systems or creates, collects, uses, stores, maintain, disseminates, discloses or disposes PII within the scope of CDBG-DR Funds, PRDOH shall ensure that the contractors or subrecipients adopts and properly administer this Policy.
 PRDOH CDBG-DR Program contracts and subrecipient agreements contain clauses or provisions that safeguard against disclosure and inappropriate use of confidential and/or sensitive information.
 Contractors will not use, sell, market or disclose any confidential or sensitive information to any third party without written consent from the Secretary of PRDOH.
-It is through confidentiality and nondisclosure policies and agreements that PRDOH and CDBG-DR Programs set forth fair information practices to ensure personal information is accurate, relevant and current; that uses of information are known and appropriate; and personal or sensitive information is protected.
+It is by Confidentiality and Non-disclosure agreements that PRDOH and CDBG-DR Programs set forth fair information practices to ensure personal information is accurate, relevant and current; that uses of information are known and appropriate; and personal or sensitive information is protected.